rtortori/ld-docker102/README.md

 Additional prerequisites for this Learn and Do:

 * [Create a free account on Docker Hub](https://hub.docker.com)
-* \[Optional\] An advanced text editor like [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), or [Notepad ++](https://notepad-plus-plus.org/)

 #### Introduction

 In the [first episode](https://github.com/rtortori/ld-dockerprimer) we had a quick bite at Docker containers:

 1. We know that containers are not really existing in the host system but are a collection of OS features that allow to run processes and everything they depend on in a secure, isolated environment
 2. Containers are instances of images.
-Images are a stack of filesystem differences named layers that together form the root filesystem for the instantiated container
+Images are a stack of filesystem differences, named layers, that together form the root filesystem for the instantiated container
 3. Each layer can be compared to a transparent sheet of paper, where some information are impresses.
 If you stack them and have a look at the combined result, a meaningful image appears.
 Layers are reusable

 We are going to run two labs in this Learn and Do:

-* Build container images
+1. Build container images
-* Container image structure and user capabilities
+2. Container image structure

 Let's get started.
-First things first: deploy the lab infrastructure like we did in [the Docker primer L&D](https://github.com/rtortori/ld-dockerprimer):
+First things first: deploy the lab infrastructure like we did in [the Docker primer L&D](https://github.com/rtortori/ld-dockerprimer).
+It should take approximately 5 minutes:

 ```bash
 vagrant up
 ```

-#### Build container images (~30 minutes to complete)
+#### Lab 1: Build container images (~25 minutes to complete)

 On your machine ssh the developer VM: